anikara/StrangerThingsLED/README.md

 ## Stranger Things LED Arduino Code

-After watching Stranger Things earlier this year, I was obsessed with the lights!
+After watching Stranger Things earlier this year, I became obsessed with the lights!
 I know, I'm two years too late to the game, but better late than never!
 I set these lights up for a Halloween party this year and they were a big hit.
 I spent too much time on them to take them off my wall at this point, so they will be up for a while.

 I watched a couple of [YouTube videos](https://www.youtube.com/watch?v=00Jydc-EVPM) of people programming their own lights and even found a super helpful [instructional online.](https://www.instructables.com/id/Arduino-Based-Stranger-Things-Lights/)